Appendix A - workstation setup¶

 From the command line, install the EPEL repository:

 sudo dnf upgrade

 sudo systemctl enable snapd

 If you have looked through the production server chapters, this is nearly the same as the production server init procedure.

 This will start a question and answer dialog.

 Here are the questions and our answers for the script, with a little explanation where warranted:

 Would you like to use LXD clustering? (yes/no) [default=no]:

-If you are interested in clustering, do some additional research on that here
+If you have interest in clustering, do some additional research on that at Linux containers here.

 Do you want to configure a new storage pool? (yes/no) [default=yes]: Name of the new storage pool [default=default]: storage